She Started Saving at Six, Now She Has $600k in the Bank

 Leigh is well on her way to becoming a young millionaire, and her story is an inspiration to teens who are just starting their financial journey and looking for solid guidance.

-To start building your net worth as a teen and securing your financial future, her advice is simple: “Track all your expenses in a program like Mint and start saving.
+To start building your net worth as a child and securing your financial future, her advice is simple: “Track all your expenses in a program like Mint and start saving.
 Every little bit counts.
 In the beginning, your contributions are the most important part, but eventually, the snowball effect kicks in, and it’s addicting.”